Estimated reading time: 7 minutes

 Voluntariness vs. Miranda

 Compared to Miranda: First , let’s compare voluntariness with the more recent development of Miranda v.
-Arizona, 384 U.S. 436 (1966).
+Arizona, 384 U.S. 436 (US Supreme Court 1966).
 The Miranda rights case stands for two things.

-- A defendant’s answers to police questioning in custody are inadmissible unless police inform her of her rights to an attorney and silence.
+- Defendant’s answers to police questions in custody are inadmissible, unless police inform of rights to attorney and silence.

-- And if the accused waived these rights, that the accused not only understood the rights, but also any waiver was voluntary.
+- And if the accused waived rights, that he understood the rights, and waiver was voluntary.

 So a defense attorney can ask a court to suppress a statement police get in violation of Miranda.